home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

 5. Select **OK**.

    ![Set up ESPHome](/images/assist/esp32-atom-flash-07.png)
-6. If at this stage a dialog opens prompting you to enter connection settings of your ESPHome node, it means there is already a configuration set up for that ESPHome device.
+6. If, at this stage, a dialog opens, prompting you to enter the connection settings of your ESPHome node, it means there is already a configuration set up for that ESPHome device.
    - Close the dialog and perform the procedure on [deleting the ATOM Echo configuration from ESPHome](/voice_control/thirteen-usd-voice-remote/#to-delete-the-atom-echo-configuration-from-esphome).
    - Restart Home Assistant.
    - Then, under {% my integrations title="**Settings** > **Devices & Services**" %}, your ATOM Echo should be discovered.